m3dev/gokart/README.md

 - Can code while adhering to [SOLID](https://en.wikipedia.org/wiki/SOLID) principles as much as possible
 - Tasks are locked via redis even if they run in parallel

-*All the functions above are created for constructing Machine Learning batches.
-Provides an excellent environment for reproducibility and team development.*
+**All the functions above are created for constructing Machine Learning batches.
+Provides an excellent environment for reproducibility and team development.**

+Here are some non-goal / downside of the gokart.
+- Batch execution in parallel is supported, but parallel and concurrent execution of task in memory.
+- Gokart is focused on reproducibility.
+So, I/O and capacity of data storage can become a bottleneck.
+- No support for task visualize.
+- Gokart is not an experiment management tool.
+The management of the execution result is cut out as [Thunderbolt](https://github.com/m3dev/thunderbolt).
+- Gokart does not recommend writing pipelines in toml, yaml, json, and more.
+Gokart is preferring to write them in Python.

 # Getting Started